 From September 11 through Nov.
-10, the McFaul support Operation Enduring Freedom in the Red Sea, Arabian Gulf and North Arabian Sea.
-The ship launched four Tomahawk Land Attack Cruise Missiles (TLAMs) on Taliban forces in Afghanistan on Oct.
+10, the McFaul was underway in the Red Sea, Arabian Gulf and North Arabian Sea in support of Operation Enduring Freedom; Launched four Tomahawk Land Attack Cruise Missiles (TLAMs) on Taliban forces in Afghanistan on Oct.
 7, 9 and 13th.

 December 12, USS McFaul returned to its new homeport of Naval Station Norfolk, Va., after a six-month deployment in the U.S. 5th and 6th Fleet Areas of Responsibility (AoR).